IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Verify that fody MethodBoundaryAspect is active
 	* Validate URN duplication when scan if diffrent method signature
 	* Wait methods in same method group must have the same signature

-## Near
-* Add Locks table for fix scan and processing problem
-* Same DLL in two services
-* Test replay in sub functions

 ## Prepare how to use?
 * Implement workflows in